 Living with Aphasia works to build a community that understands aphasia.

 I work with someone who has aphasia who might like to come along.
-Do I need to refer them and can I come to the group too?
+How do I refer someone?

 No formal referral is required – all are welcome!
 However, it’s nice to know you’re coming so that we know to expect you so just give us a ring.
-Sometimes the first visit can be daunting for the person with aphasia so please come along with them to ease the introductions.
+Sometimes the first visit can be daunting for the person with aphasia so please come along with them to ease their introductions.

 People can visit whilst they’re in rehabilitation – or if you’ve had aphasia for many years .
 There is no limitation on the length or cause of the aphasia.

 I have new staff member who works with stroke patients yet has very little experience of aphasia.
 Can they visit the group to find out more?